-Carney Forensics helps attorneys, private investigators, and corporations obtain insight into their investigations and cases at law by retrieving admissible digital forensic evidence from cell phones, smart phones, smart tablets, personal computers, GPS and personal navigation devices, electronic documents, social media, and web mail.
+Carney Forensics helps attorneys, investigators and corporations obtain insight into their investigations and cases at law by retrieving admissible digital forensic evidence from cell phones, smart phones, tablets, PCs and Macs, GPS and personal navigation devices, electronic documents, social media, and e-mail including web mail.

-We retrieve text messages, call histories, address books, photos, and videos from over 4,000 makes and models of mobile phones and smart tablets.
-We obtain deleted information including text messages and other hidden evidence from phones and tablets that becomes powerful digital evidence.
-Our clients enjoy quick, convenient, on-site service, user-friendly reports, professional consulting assistance, and expert witness testimony.
+We retrieve text messages, call histories, address books, voice messages, photos, videos, and mobile app evidence from over 10,000 makes and models of mobile phones and tablets.
+We obtain deleted information and other hidden evidence that becomes powerful digital evidence in court.
+Our clients enjoy quick, convenient, knowledgeable service, user-friendly reports, professional consulting assistance, and expert witness testimony.

 - Great read on top trends shaping mobile forensics including mobile apps for social evidence in criminal cases http://t.co/oMmJOVAUOy

 - Quoted today on mobile forensics trends & predictions for 2013 by CNBC, Business Wire & Digital Forensic Investigator. http://t.co/SjmjU23D

 - Carney Forensics is speaking on "Today’s Cell Phone Evidence Realities: Deleted Texts and Other Smoking Guns” at CJI n…http://t.co/Fhr3GFBV